 From a purely religious perspective, today is a Holy Day of Obligation for Catholics.
 While not rooted in scripture, today is the Feast of the Immaculate Conception.
 The term Immaculate Conception often confuses people, even some Catholics.

 Often confused with Christ’s divinity, the Immaculate Conception requires two separate beliefs.
 The first is the acceptance of Original Sin.
-This is the belief that every person since Adam and Eve are marred by their sin in the Garden of Eden.
-It is why man has never returned to the garden.
+This is the belief that every person since Adam and Eve are marred by their original sin in the Garden of Eden.
+It is why man has never been able to return to the garden.
 It is also why Catholics baptize their babies.
 The idea of original sin is rejected by most Protestants.
 It is why they are baptized later in life, as teenagers or adults.
 For Catholics, that commitment to faith comes in the form of Confirmation.

 The second is the acceptance that Mary, as the future Mother of God, was conceived without the stain of original sin.
 For God to come into the world as Christ, He needed to be made flesh in a vessel that was pure, removed from sin.
 Mary was that vessel.
 But she was so much more.
 She sets the tone and example of a mother’s unconditional love.